lukas-krecan/ShedLock/README.md

     .build())
 ```

-If you need to specify a schema, you can set it table name using the usual dot notation
+If you need to specify a schema, you can set it in table name using the usual dot notation
 `new JdbcTemplateLockProvider(datasource, "my_schema.shedlock")`

 #### Warning